wehro/babel-latin/README.md

 Run `make manual` to get the manual as PDF file.

+Run `make ctan` to create a ZIP archive for CTAN upload.

 The latest changes can be found at the end of the manual.